Looking for information about Camping at Makgadikgadi Pans?

-This article gives you information about the various Makgadikgadi Pans Camping options to consider.
-Whether you are looking for exclusive camps in the area or you are on a Botswana camping trip and looking for places to set up camp, you’ll get plenty of ideas here.
+Whether you are looking for exclusive camps in the area or you are on a Botswana camping trip and looking for places to set up camp, you’ll find what you need to know here.

 - Camping options at Makgadikgadi

 - Our experience of camping in the Makgadikgadi Pans

 - How to get to Makgadikgadi Pans National Park

 (Click a link above to jump ahead or browse below.)

 How To Use This Makgadikgadi Pans Camping Map

 To use this map, expand it using the square symbol on the top right-hand side, and you will find the key on the left-hand side.
 By clicking each location, you will find extra information.